 Learn More about Dr. Haxton and Functional Neurology by visiting his website here: HeritagePointWellness.com

-Sabrina Martini, Neurology Student, U of C (4th year)
+Sabrina Martini, Neurology Student, U of L (4th year)

-Sabrina is a student entering her 4th year of her Bachelors of Science majoring in Neuroscience at the University of Lethbridge.
+Sabrina is a student entering the 4th year of her Bachelors of Science, majoring in Neuroscience at the University of Lethbridge.
 Thus far into her bachelor’s she has contributed to research regarding sleep-dependent hippocampal memory.
-Her interests lie in all things medical and wishes to go on to medical school in the years to come.
+Her interests lie in all things medical and she wishes to go on to medical school in the years to come.

 Linda Petiot BSc, CBAP, CISA, Vice-President CNA